“People often think of math as numbers and calculations, but I think the research helps us to think of math more closely to art,” said Sam Auyeung.

 And that type of research is happening across the STEM (Science, Technology, Engineering, Mathematics) fields at Calvin College.
 Auyeung says it’s a reason the college has earned distinction among its peers in the field of STEM research.

 “I’m grateful,” said Auyeung of receiving the prestigious honor.
-“I think it’s [Calvin’s track record of success] a testament to Calvin preparing their students well, particularly giving them opportunities outside of the classroom to pursue their careers, and I think that a lot of that stems from Calvin having this idea of vocation, so I’m glad that there’s this underlying philosophy.”
+“I think it’s a testament to Calvin preparing their students well, particularly giving them opportunities outside of the classroom to pursue their careers, and I think that a lot of that stems from Calvin having this idea of vocation, so I’m glad that there’s this underlying philosophy.”

-This year, a total of 260 Goldwater Scholarships were awarded from a nationwide pool of more than 1,200 mathematics, science and engineering nominees.
+This year, 260 Goldwater Scholarships were awarded from a nationwide pool of more than 1,200 mathematics, science and engineering nominees.
 The program is designed to foster and encourage outstanding students to pursue careers in those areas of study.
-Each of the Goldwater Scholars receives $7,500 to be used toward tuition, room and board, books and supplies.
+Each of the Goldwater scholars receives $7,500 to be used toward tuition, room and board, books and supplies.

 Recent scholars at Calvin have gone on to grad school at MIT, UC-Berkeley, UNC and the University of Michigan, to name a few.
 Anderson also notes that a number of recent scholars are now funded at the graduate level by National Science Foundation fellowships, and 2011 grad Cheri Ackerman received a five-year, $250,000 fellowship from the Hertz Foundation toward her graduate studies.

 “This award puts our students head-to-head with the best students from the best institutions across the country, and when the dust settles our students end up at the top, every year,” said Anderson.
 “No question we have excellent students, but those students are getting excellent training and going on to do excellent work at elite institutions.”